Отслеживание прогресса доступно только для участников Premium!

 “Food?
 What are you talking about?” shouted the captain.

 “Bad food, sir,” said Sam again.
-“You see, if a grey parrot — and it always happens with parrots which have grey feathers, sir — if such a parrot does not get good food it begins to lose its feathers.”
+“You see, if a grey parrot doesn’t get good food, it begins to lose its feathers.”

-“It is all nonsense,” cried the captain even more angrily, “you know very well that it was Satan that did it, and I shall throw the cat overboard.”
+“Nonsense!” cried the captain.
+“You know very well that Satan did it, and I shall throw the cat overboard.”

-“Oh, no, sir,” cried the mate and another sailor at once, “it could not be the cat.
-Satan is too kind and good to do such a thing!!!”
+“Oh no, sir,” cried the mate and another sailor at once, “it couldn’t be the cat.
+Satan is too kind and good to do such a thing!”

-“Satan is not even a cat but a kitten, sir,” said Sam, “and you could not throw a poor little kitten overboard.”
+“Satan isn’t even a cat but a kitten, sir,” said Sam.
+“You couldn’t throw a poor little kitten overboard.”

-“Who asks you to tell me what I could do, and what I couldn’t!
-Come with me” shouted the captain and ran out of the cabin.
+“Who asked you to tell me what I can and can’t do?
+Come with me!” shouted the captain and ran out of the cabin.

 YOU CANNOT KILL A BLACK CAT

-When they came on deck, the captain called the cat, but the clever animal understood everything and did not want to come up to him.
+When they came on deck, the captain called the cat, but the clever animal understood everything and didn’t want to come up to him.

 “You call it,” said the captain to Sam.

-“Oh, no, sir.
+“Oh no, sir.
 I shall never do it.
 I shall not kill a B-L-A-C-K cat, and I shall never help anybody to kill it.
-It is all right for you, sir.
+It’s all right for you, sir.
 You have read many books and you know so much.
 You will not believe it, but I knew one man who had killed a B-L-A-C-K cat, and...” here Sam stopped and shut his eyes.
 “No, sir, I cannot do it.”

-The captain did not speak for a moment.
-He did not want to show to his men that he was superstitious and was afraid of Sam’s words.
+The captain didn’t speak for a moment.
+He didn’t want to show his men that he was superstitious or afraid of Sam’s words.

-“No, sir, not to the B-L-A-C-K cat.
-I shall not do it for a bag of gold.
-I do not want to see ghosts all my life.”
+“No, sir, not the B-L-A-C-K cat.
+I wouldn’t do it for a bag of gold.
+I don’t want to see ghosts all my life.”

 “Ghosts?!” asked the captain.

 “Yes, sir.
-A man who kills a B-L-A-C-K cat sees the ghosts of this cat all his life.”
+A man who kills a black cat sees the ghost of that cat all his life.”

 “The parrot feels much better now,” said the mate.
-“It has opened one eye.”
+“It’s opened one eye.”

-“Well,” said the captain, “I do not want to do anything bad to the cat so I shall let it stay on board my ship now.
-But if the parrot dies, then the cat will go overboard.”
+“Well,” said the captain, “I don’t want to do anything bad to the cat, so I’ll let it stay on board for now.
+But if the parrot dies, then the cat goes overboard.”

 THE COOK’S PLAN

-Every day the cook had to bring dinner to the captain’s cabin so the sailors always knew everything about the parrot; and the parrot was getting weaker and weaker.
+Every day the cook brought dinner to the captain’s cabin, so the sailors always knew everything about the parrot; and the parrot was getting weaker and weaker.
 By the time the ship came to London, everybody on board knew that the parrot was dying.

-Late in the evening the sailors were sitting and planning what to do with the cat, when the parrot died.
-Suddenly, the cook, who had gone to the port to buy some bread for the sailors, came in.
+Late in the evening the sailors were sitting and planning what to do with the cat when the parrot died.
+Suddenly, the cook, who had gone to the port to buy some bread, came in.
 On his shoulder he carried a big bag.
-He put the bag on the deck, looked round and asked in a whisper.
+He put the bag on the deck, looked around and asked in a whisper,

 “Where is the captain?”